pivotal-ben-chacko/Tanzu-Kubernetes-Grid/harbor/README.md

   secretName: ca-key-pair
 ```
 This is a simple `Issuer` that will sign certificates based on a private key.
 The certificate stored in the secret `ca-key-pair` can then be used to trust newly signed certificates by this `Issuer` in a Public Key Infrastructure (PKI) system.

+## Replace Harbor signing CA with your own

+1. First let's create a secret in the *tanzu-system-registry* namespace that will store your signing CA and private key.
+Remember to base64 encode your CA and key and insert in the appropriate locations below.

+    ```sh
+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: harbor-ca-key-pair
+      namespace: tanzu-system-registry
+    type: kubernetes.io/tls
+    data:
+      tls.crt: LS0tLS1CRU....
+      tls.key: LS0tLS1CRU....
+    ```
+2. Next we need create the Issuer and reference the secret that we created in the step above.

+    ```sh
+    apiVersion: cert-manager.io/v1
+    kind: Issuer
+    metadata:
+      name: harbor-ca-issuer
+      namespace: tanzu-system-registry
+    spec:
+      ca:
+        secretName: harbor-ca-key-pair
+    ```

+3. Once applied, ensure that the issuer has a status of *True* under the column *Ready*.

+    ```sh
+    k get issuer -n tanzu-system-registry
+    NAME        		READY   AGE
+    harbor-ca-key-pair	True    39h
+    ```
+4. Next we will create the TLS certificate by utilizing the Issuer we created in step 2.
+This will ensure that the TLS certificate is generated using our custom signing key and on top of that the TLS certificate will be managed by [cert-manager](https://cert-manager.io).
+This will ensure that the TLS key is renewed before it's expiry automatically by cert-manager.

+    ```sh
+    apiVersion: cert-manager.io/v1
+    kind: Certificate
+    metadata:
+      name: harbor-tls
+      namespace: tanzu-system-registry
+    spec:
+      secretName: harbor-tls-secret
+      dnsNames:
+      - "harbor.skynetsystems.io"
+      issuerRef:
+        name: harbor-ca-issuer
+    ```
+    Ensure that the secret has been created and that you see 3 as the number of data items in the secret:

+    ```sh
+    kubectl get secret harbor-tls-secret -n tanzu-system-registry
+    NAME                TYPE                DATA   AGE
+    harbor-tls-secret   kubernetes.io/tls   3      58s
+    ```

+    You can view the TLS certificate in the secret by running:

+    ```sh
+    $ > kubectl get secret harbor-tls-secret -n tanzu-system-registry -o json | jq -r '."data" ."tls.crt"' | base64 -d

+    -----BEGIN CERTIFICATE-----
+    MIIDCzCCAfOgAwIBAgIRAJtO3JvlDmFVRC5V3WqQs3kwDQYJKoZIhvcNAQELBQAw
+    GDEWMBQGA1UEAwwNMTkyLjE2OC4yLjEwNzAeFw0yMjExMTAxNTM3NDdaFw0yMzAy
+    MDgxNTM3NDdaMAAwggEiMA0GCSqGSIb3DQEBAQUAA4IBDwAwggEKAoIBAQDB2Sxg
+    DSYwQifh1iAN2w64ZMBTEdr1O3QSudYPPgEIE6kETrUd8zSFvNf9Olhaf59T0Z74
+    puFa/W70VZ28csVuc9+8Wb3hv/96Ab3LlCyWMH6q/9Ol7PTo24k2UYIckgYXGG1k
+    phq1d2XJvOIHBATnGkuGG0Km4NSm5SJ7D1EJuqTCEXkhE2fi/17kIJPOsvMVqVx0
+    DKQCPRHrr+KmOUA7kT0RPafEzxCZ7TNJqVcSn4+iS5WLRwjQugT7+rnYYfS4fDtI
+    E87zNrm4Znqs378rXk0WoV7ffrcahCQT2WalDpKnlUqk5+otMyew/M7DYV29y6rI
+    bb25v/3Lw40TzGMhAgMBAAGjaDBmMA4GA1UdDwEB/wQEAwIFoDAMBgNVHRMBAf8E
+    AjAAMB8GA1UdIwQYMBaAFLhft7CYG/noqJirgUmim+QpFmmUMCUGA1UdEQEB/wQb
+    MBmCF2hhcmJvci5za3luZXRzeXN0ZW1zLmlvMA0GCSqGSIb3DQEBCwUAA4IBAQBW
+    xSk4cnqH5n9snQ+zF1Z64+Ey3dY5X7lRQl5DmPRcPvfFHXm3rcv3YquT7tCzIVno
+    c9+4lA4AdgoPCBocPgE9VUeV3JZMbOCI4BqeGrP57mm7BU9xZxTUgwWGnJk2l9wC
+    xwyAfsS5pc4HCgp6w62prVXi6qEPxIvcXMDZGi35BbklAAwgWa3Lj2Gvam7Z/JKC
+    diILj8+daCnxXx8+eb74WzF6XNndMWP0jgVpmGtOu9bnpuKZDTuRQA9t6WFg/S0/
+    2UKGs2ye2P2Jodizv4mmlPM4JFLMjqzRbz09715OB1KExsGxZDWnxNuWbFsOPbkT
+    4s5KJwYMH511EMtXwudp
+    -----END CERTIFICATE-----
+    ```

+5. Finally we need to tell harbor to use use this TLS key pair that is managed by cert-manager.
+To do this we update the following property in the values.yaml file to:

+    ```sh
+    tlsCertificateSecretName: harbor-tls-secret
+    ```

+    where *harbor-tls-secret* is the name of the secret that contains the TLS key pair we generated in step 4.

+    Once the values.yaml file is updated, you can proceed to install Harbor using the Tanzu CLI or update an existing Harbor installation injecting the updated values.yaml file into the deployment.